frhumphries/stedwardwebsite/content/pages/live.md

 At St. Edward,

-- No more than fifty people in total may attend any service or gathering.
 - All are asked and expected to observe the precepts of "social distancing."
 Masks and gloves are welcome and strongly recommended, but not required.
 - Holy Communion is available only under the single species of the Sacred Host.
 - Our weekly schedule will be gradually adjusted to resemble our usual pre-COVID schedule.